Sustainable-Enjoyment/Risk_Measure/README.md

 python -m nltk.downloader stopwords punkt run-measure examples/EarningCall_demo.xlsx --expand
 ```
-The last two commands are only needed if you plan to run `run-measure` or other tools that rely on NLTK.
+The last two commands are needed if you plan to run `run-measure` or other tools that rely on NLTK.
 They also download the required datasets (`stopwords` and `punkt`).

 ### NLTK data